Performance on Clinical Trials

 - Initiating clinical research:

 The Department of Health and Social Care is committed to improving clinical trial performance and reducing site set up and participant recruitment time.
-As of Quarter 1 2018-19, this will no longer be assessed with a 70 day benchmark for the duration between Date Site Selected and date of First Participant Recruitment.
 A renewed focus will be placed on transparency, accuracy, and meeting sponsor expectations.
 NHS Providers are required to report any and all delays which have affected or may affect agreed study timelines for every clinical trial where the Date Site Selected falls within the previous twelve months:

 - Delivering Clinical Research: